Arabkir District: Demographics

 Arabkir is one of the most densely populated districts in Yerevan.
 As of the 2022 census, the district had a population of 118,870, which is 10.94% of Yerevan city population and ranked 6th among the Yerevan districts.

 Arabkir is mainly populated by Armenians who belong to the Armenian Apostolic Church.
 In 2018, the Holy Cross Church of Arabkir was opened.
 Another church known as the Holy Translators is due to open in 2020.

 Arabkir has community of 5 congregations of Spiritual Christian Dukh-i-zhizniki (map of meeting houses), a religious community of Russian origin.
 Many moved in from the northern regions of Armenia, and settled in different neighborhoods throughout Yerevan, mainly in Arabkir.
-There is a park there mis-named "Molokan Park" (because they Russians misunderstand their own history), which had been privatized before Armenia's 2018 revolution, but has since been returned to the city.
+There is a park there misnamed "Molokan Park" (because they Russians misunderstand their own history), which had been privatized before Armenia's 2018 revolution, but has since been returned to the city.
 A congregation of Spiritual Christian Molokane from Russia was in Nor Nork district.